-Ambulances provide immediate medical attention and emergency transportation to hospital.
+Ambulances provide immediate medical attention and emergency transportation to hospital in life threatening situations.
 Dial 000

 State Emergency Service

 The State Emergency Service (SES) is an emergency and rescue service dedicated to providing assistance in natural disasters, rescues, road crashes and extreme weather conditions.
 It is made up almost entirely of volunteers and operates in all States and Territories in Australia.
 For emergency assistance in a FLOOD or STORM dial 132 500.